-The audio/video communication solution is co-developed by Alibaba Cloud AliwareMQ for IoT and Real-Time Communication (Alibaba Cloud RTC).
-It supports the rapid construction of products for a variety of real-time communication scenarios, such as online audio and video conferencing and one-to-one voice call applications.
+Real-Time Communication solution is developed by Alibaba Cloud Message Queue for MQTTalibaba Cloud and Alibaba Real-Time Communication RTC jointly launched products to help you quickly build a variety of real-time communication scenarios, such as online audio and video conferencing and one-to-one voice call applications.
 This topic describes the system architecture, data flow design, and related matters for attention in detail.

 - MQTT broker